Updated February 22. 2024

 2. You will learn how and why writing in plain English can help you build and retain a broader readership and following.

-3. You will learn how and why writing in plain English will make you look smarter and your writing more powerful.
+3. You will learn how and why writing in plain English will make you look more intelligent and your writing more powerful.

 And it certainly doesn’t mean talking down to your audience or using baby words.
-It means writing in a way that gets your message to your intended audience in a respectful and appropriate manner.
+It means writing in a way that gets your message to your intended audience respectfully and appropriately.
 Your readers will sense this and respect you for it.
-This is how you build an audience for your work.
+This behavior and attitude is how you build an audience for your work.

 In other words, put your reader first.
 Always.
 Writing non-fiction is about providing value to the reader and helping them solve their problems.
 Their needs come first, not yours.
 You must speak directly to the reader.
-You do this by using only words and concepts that are appropriate for your audience.
-If you’re writing to show off how smart you are, you’ll lose them immediately – and they won’t come back.
+You do this by using only appropriate words and concepts for your audience.
+If you’re writing to show off your smartness, you’ll lose them immediately – and they won’t return.

-This doesn’t mean that you must use simple words.
-It means that you must use words that are appropriate for your audience.
-No matter who your audience is, or what the subject matter is, you’ll look foolish and insecure if you use big, fancy, ornate words.
-Using these kinds of words are the fastest way to lose your readers.
-If you sincerely want to help people, and be taken seriously as a writer, don’t use them.
+This technique doesn’t mean you must use simple words.
+It immplies that you must use words that are appropriate for your audience.
+No matter who your audience is or what the subject matter is, you’ll look foolish and insecure if you use big, fancy, ornate words.
+Using these kinds of words is the fastest way to lose your readers.
+Don’t use them if you sincerely want to help people and be taken seriously as a writer.